bronson113/vuln_visualizer/README.md

 # Vuln Visualizer

-This is a tool to interactively visualize the vulnerabilities in a given c source.
-It is a work in progress.
+Vuln visualizer is a tool to interactively visualize the vulnerabilities in a given c source.

 ## Requirements

+- *nix enviornment (Tested on Windows WSL 2)
 - Python 3.6
 - Flask
 - GCC